 1/2 tsp cayenne

-The chicken can go directly in the bottom of the slow cooker OR you can crumble up a couple of balls of aluminum foil and put the chicken on top of the balls.
-The whole chicken you see here was a little over 5.25 pounds.Print
+In the video you will see that I added a trivet to the slow cooker and put the chicken on top.
+This is optional; the chicken can go directly in the bottom of the slow cooker.
+OR you can crumble up a couple of balls of aluminum foil and put the chicken on top of the balls.
+All the trivet does is allow the grease to drip off the chicken while it cooks.

 - 4–6 lb whole chicken